 Dear Brothers and friends,

 The DC Scottish Rite (DCSR) supports the efforts of our local governments to contain the spread of COVID-19 and our first priority is always to protect and support our members, guests and staff.
-Accordingly, we have made the decision to cancel all DCSR meetings and gatherings through May 15, 2020.
+Accordingly, we have made the decision to cancel all DCSR meetings and gatherings within the Temple through August 31, 2020.

 In addition to regular meetings, these specific DCSR events are also cancelled or postponed to a later date.